Steps of FLEXProvide Feedback

 The challenge is that although these principles apply everywhere, how to use them differs based on the context you are in.
 We have been using Scrum, XP and Kanban from near the inception of all of them.
 One observation we’ve made is that many of the practices of each of those should be done regardless of your situation (albeit the exact way of doing the practice will vary according to your context).

-We illustrate this in the diagram below.
-We use the terms ‘Lean-Scrum’, … to indicate we are referring to these frameworks/methods being used with a Lean context.
+This is shown in the diagram below.
+We use the terms ‘Lean-Scrum’, etc. to indicate we are referring to these frameworks/methods being used with a Lean context.

 XP practices should be adopted as soon as viable.

 Essentially, if you are in a situation where you have a team, can plan and can use the discipline of sprints, then doing Team Agility as a Scrum like process makes sense.
 If any of these three characteristics aren’t present, you do a flow like process.
 But in all cases do those practices that make sense for everyone.

 Large organizations have the dilemma of wanting consistency across their organization while enabling teams to self-organize.
 Team Agility solves this problem by providing common objectives and approaches to the teams.
 While teams will self-organize they will achieve consistency by striving to achieve similar objectives.
 To do this requires the following:

 Scrum, Kanban and eXtreme Programming are all defined by values and practices.
 But not all practices are the best everywhere.
 It’s important to understand the intention of the practices.
 Go to Team-Agility Objectives of Practices.

 Why Team Agility is especially important at scale